Planar Graphs of Girth at least Five are Square $(\Delta + 2)$-Choosable

 \centerline{Department of Combinatorics and Optimization} \centerline{University of Waterloo} \centerline{Waterloo, ON, Canada, N2l 3G1}

 1in \centerline{\bf ABSTRACT}

 {

-We prove a conjecture of Dvo\v{r}\'ak, Kr\'al, Nejedl\'y, and \v{S}krekovski that planar graphs of girth at least five are square ($\Delta+2$)-colorable for large enough $\Delta$.
+We prove a conjecture of Dvo\v{r}\'ak, Kr\'al, Nejedl\'y, and \v{S}krekovski that planar graphs of girth at least five with maximum degree $\Delta$ are square ($\Delta+2$)-colorable for large enough $\Delta$.
 In fact, we prove the stronger statement that such graphs are square ($\Delta+2$)-choosable and even square ($\Delta+2$)-paintable. }

 \baselineskip 11pt . \vfil\eject \baselineskip 18pt